 At the end of the article, you’ll also find an exposure triangle cheat sheet that I’m sure you’re going to find useful.
 Furthermore, I’ve included a few exposure triangle examples to help you understand this topic.

 Ready to see the exposure triangle made easy?

 - What is the exposure triangle in photography?

 What is the exposure triangle in photography?

 According to the exposure triangle definition, all three elements must be in balance in order to get a perfectly exposed photo.
-This often results in having an exposure value EV equal to zero.
+This often results in having an exposure value EV equal to zero when selecting the right metering mode.
 If, after achieving such a balance, you need to change any of the settings that affect the exposure, you will have to compensate by adjusting the other two settings to continue maintaining the EV and the balance in the exposure triangle.

 The exposure triangle basic camera settings

 After this introduction to the exposure triangle, the key to understanding how the exposure triangle works is to be familiar with the basic camera settings affecting each side of the triangle: aperture, shutter speed, and ISO.